 In 1857, Los Angeles County Sheriff James R. Barton and a posse of five were pursuing and trying to capture the outlaw Juan Flores gang, alleged to have murdered a George Pflugardt.
 The gang ambushed the posse and Barton and three other posse members were killed in the shootout.
 The surviving posse members fled back to Los Angeles to report on what had happened.
 Angelenos were outraged and fed up with increasing outlaw violence.
 Sanchez joined with the venerable Andres Pico to organize and lead a large posse to hunt down and capture Flores and his gang.
 Although Flores evaded capture for almost two weeks, Sanchez and Pico ultimately caught him and brought him back to Los Angeles under custody (where he was tried and hanged).
 The feat earned Sanchez new respect among American newcomers in Los Angeles and he lost no time in capitalizing on it.
 That same year, he won election to the Los Angeles County Board of Supervisors and also in the next three consecutive years.

 In 1860, Sanchez was elected to become the ninth Sheriff of Los Angeles County, the first to have been native-born in the county.
 With the outbreak of the American Civil War, he remained a staunch Democrat and was known, as many Angelenos, to sympathize with the Confederacy.
 Sanchez helped to organize a militia that ultimately tried (without him) to march to Texas to fight with the Confederacy.
 The force was intercepted by federal troops before even leaving California and peacefully disarmed.
-Sanchez remained under the suspicion of pro-Union authorities, but remained sheriff in Los Angeles County until 1867.
+Sanchez remained under the suspicion of pro-Union authorities (find this story in Los Angeles County's Most Regrettable Sheriffs), but remained sheriff in Los Angeles County until 1867.